 Our bad credit mortgage comparison lists specialist mortgages that may accept you.

-Using a broker or financial adviser could increase your chances because many bad credit mortgages are only available through them.
-Use our form to find a mortgage broker.
+For tailored bad credit mortgage advice, speak to a mortgage broker or adviser.
+Using a broker could increase your chances because many bad credit mortgages are only available through them.
+You can use our form to find a mortgage broker.

 Bad credit means it will cost you more to get a mortgage.
-The lenders that are willing to accept you charge more because of the risk that you could miss payments.
+The lenders that are willing to accept you for a mortgage with a poor credit rating are likely to charge more because of the risk that you could miss payments.

 These costs include: